slbailey/Retrovue/docs/domain/VirtualAsset.md

 A **predefined ordered list of assets** that always plays in the same sequence.
 The expansion is deterministic — the same VirtualAsset always expands to the same sequence of assets in the same order.

 **Expansion Behavior:**

 - Fixed sequences expand to a predetermined list of Asset UUIDs
 - The order is always preserved: first asset in sequence → second asset → third asset, etc.
 - Each asset reference in the sequence must resolve to a valid Asset in the catalog
-- Expansion happens at ScheduleDay time (preferred) or Playlog time (fallback)
+- Expansion happens at playlist generation, not at ScheduleDay time

 **Example:** Branded intro → Episode clip → Outro bumper

 - Intro asset: `branded-intro-2024.mp4` (fixed Asset UUID)
 - Episode clip: Selected from series based on episode policy (may vary per expansion)
 - Outro bumper: `station-outro.mp4` (fixed Asset UUID)